wp-plugins/backup-scheduler/readme.txt

 * Swedish (Sweden) translation provided by
 * Thai (Thailand) translation provided by tontan
 * Turkish (Turkey) translation provided by UfukArt
-* Chinese (People's Republic of China) translation provided by YiscaJoe
+* Chinese (People's Republic of China) translation provided by YiscaJoe, jeffli

 = Features of the framework =